amaramrahul/dotfiles/macOS/tips.md

     - osascript -e "display dialog \"hello\"" - Doesn't work from cron
     - osascript -e "tell application (path to frontmost application) to display dialog \"hello\"" - Focus returns to the foremost application when cancelled but when other apps are opened dialog goes in background
     - osascript -e "tell application \"System Events\" to display dialog \"hello\"" - Dialog always in foreground but when cancelled focus doesn't return to the foremost application
-* For fixing ‘Bluetooth Not Available’ problem, see https://www.howtoturnitoffandonagain.com/2016/03/01/how-to-fix-bluetooth-not-available-mac-os-x-problem/
 * To get the list of allowed  system / kernel extensions, run the command: sudo sqlite3 /var/db/SystemPolicyConfiguration/KextPolicy "select * from kext_policy" (ref: https://grahamgilbert.com/blog/2017/09/11/enabling-kernel-extensions-in-high-sierra/)